 “Just a little.”

-“Oh, I’m sorry,” she murmured in response, while remaining anchored to her chair, as if she had grown roots.
+“Oh, I’m sorry,” she murmured in response, remaining anchored to her chair, as if she had grown roots.

 Looking now at her locked door, he could hear the faint rustling of what he assumed were her slippered feet shuffling across the bedroom’s worn carpet.
 He was almost positive that Teresa barely slept, as he often heard sounds coming from her door during his night shifts.
-One evening she had surprised him when he had been coming back from checking on another client.
+One evening, she had surprised him when he had been coming back from checking on another client.
 Sitting in a chair in the living room – which branched off to the left of the apartment’s main doorway – Teresa had softly said “Hello” when he entered the room, causing him to noticeably jump and emit a small shriek in a pitch he had not hit since puberty.

 “Jesus Teresa,” he had said, “You scared me.”

 “Yep,” came the response, to which he raised an incredulous brow.
 Teresa, who had already begun having hearing problems, was notorious for never wearing her hearing aids.
-It had always been a point of contention, which was something he had never really understood considering her generally placid demeanor.
+It had always been a point of contention, which was something he had never really understood considering her generally placid and friendly demeanor.

 “Teresa, are you wearing your hearing aids?” he had asked, flicking on the living room light, which quickly shot across the room.